The Surprising Differences Between DBT and CBT – A Therapist Tells All

 Setting and Time Commitment for CBT and DBT

 Both of these types of therapies require a different level of time commitment and may even be completed in a different type of setting.
 CBT can be considered a shorter term therapy.
 Many people can achieve successful results in just a few sessions.
 The average sessions for CBT ranges from 5-20 and therapy can take place in an outpatient setting.
 Clients may meet weekly or bi-weekly then decrease when they feel more comfortable in practicing skills outside of sessions.

 DBT on the other hand is considered longer term therapy and the entire DBT program that covers all 4 modules (emotion regulation, interpersonal effectiveness, mindfulness, and distress tolerance) take up to 6 months to complete!
 Clients meet with a DBT trained therapist weekly along with attending DBT group sessions weekly that teach them each module while helping them practice the skills.

 I hope you found this helpful in understanding the differences between CBT and DBT.
 As you can see the goals and diagnosis/type of client play a huge part in determining the best treatment.
 Remember to always start with a thorough intake and assessment that is collaborative in learning as much as you can about your client and what they hope to achieve out of therapy.

-Natalie Thomas is a licensed clinical social worker (LCSW) and Clinical Supervisor for Firelight Supervision.
+Natalie Thomas is a licensed clinical social worker (LCSW) and Clinical Supervisor (ACS).
 She provides group and individual clinical supervision for provisionally licensed counselors and social workers, along with clinical consultation for independently licensed therapists.
 Natalie enjoys supporting therapists develop new skills and find their niche.